zwiebert/tronferno-mcu/docs/CLI.md

         `timer astro=-30;    closes shutter thirty minutes before civil dusk` `timer astro=+120;   closes shutter 2 hours after civil dusk`

+#### rs - option to read saved timers back

+The mcu stores timer commands, so it can print out the timer configuration of each receiver.
+It overwrites older commands by newer commands and older explicit addressed commands by newer wild-card commands:

+* rs=(0|1|2) -   rs=1 will match the exacly group and member. rs=2 will also return matching wild-cards.

+         timer g=2 m=3 rs=1;   returns only the timer command saved for g=2 and m=2
+		 timer g=2 m=3 rs=2;   may return also the timer command saved for g=2 m=0,  g=0 m=0, g=0 m=2

 #### on/off options